-Create visibility into who is overworked, overstressed, or just needs help either at the manager-level or at the employee-level.
-Create a culture where saying I need help is a good thing, because it improves things move forward.
+Create visibility into who is overworked, overstressed, or just needs help either at the managerial or employee levels.
+Creating a culture where saying I need help is a good thing because it improves things moving forward.
 Reward employees who speak up about themselves or others.
 Reward employees who take on extra work to help another employee.

-Following Dale Carnegie's lead from his ultra classic, 'How to Win Friends and Influence People', people’s names are the most beautiful sound they can hear.
+Following Dale Carnegie's lead from his classic, 'How to Win Friends and Influence People,’ people’s names are the most beautiful sound they can hear.
 Help the executives learn the staff’s names.
-Help the executives connect with the employees on a first name basis.
+Help the executives connect with the employees on a first-name basis.

 When new employees are hired, ask them fun questions about their past, have the manager present the new employee in a speech for the whole company in a monthly new hires party.

 When a new employee is hired, make them familiar with the company's recognition program by giving them an automatic new employee recognition.

 Recognizehas a few ways of doing this.
 One is through the anniversary program, where employees are automatically welcomed to the company within the first week of service and given points to redeem a reward.